rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>ValerI Andreae DesselI I.C.
 Bibliotheca Belgica</CITE>
 >(*Source of information reads*: <SMALLCAPS>valerI andreae desselI i.c. bibliotheca belgica</SMALLCAPS>)

-<a name="0.4.24.2">0.4.24.2</a> If the letter occurs within the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title with the final capital I converted to ii (see [1.25.352.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.352.1)).
+<a name="0.4.24.2">0.4.24.2</a> If the letter occurs within the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title with the final capital I converted to ii (see [1.25.352.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.352.1)).

 ### 0.4.25 Chronograms